Weekly Rankings: Big 12 realignment options

 Jumping into a market in California that is second to Los Angeles just because it has a lot of people and a new stadium doesn't do it for me.
 San Diego State has had those advantages for years and still hasn't ascended as an institution the way Cincinnati has, for example.

 And it's not for a lack of winning.
-They have won quite a bit.
-That's the problem.
-They haven't even grown in considerable fashion in response to the winning and they are not void of resources.
+They have won quite a bit, and that's the problem.
+The Aztecs haven't even grown in considerable fashion in response to the winning even with all of their resources.

 It's a pass for me.